There are lots of organisations, support groups, books, videos and other resources to help you cope with mouth and oropharyngeal cancer and treatment.

 Helpline: 0800 9177 650

-Down Your Drink offers a simple test to see if you are drinking too much alcohol.
+Down Your Drink offers a simple test to help you make decisions about your drinking.

 Alcohol Concern is a national agency that can help you to find resources in your area for issues with alcohol.
 They also work with the government to develop public policies around alcohol issues.